 London is brimming with options when it comes to indoor play centres.
 Crammed with climbing frames, slides and bouncy castles, they offer an ideal environment for using up excess energy.
 Time Out's round-up has something for everyone, from babies and toddlers to older kids.
-Think we've missed a great play centre?
-Tell us in the comments below
+Think we've missed a great soft play centre?
+Tell us in the comments box below.

 68-70 Putney High St, First Floor, London, SW15 1SF